 Working in a small section at a time, remove the pictures and apply a generous layer of decoupage medium onto the item you are decoupaging.
 Make sure you completely cover any area the picture will touch.
 If you prefer, you can spread the medium onto the back of the picture.

 Stick the picture on the decoupage medium.
 Use your finger to gently push down the picture (for a large picture, start from the center and work your way out) and push out any wrinkles and excess medium.
 You can also use a bone folder or brayer to do this.

-Continue with the last 2 steps until all of your pictures are glued on.
+Continue with the last two steps until all of your pictures are glued on.

 Once the medium is dry, coat your item thoroughly with another layer of the decoupage medium.
 Let this dry.

 Continue to add coats of the medium until you get the desired results.
 You will want to keep adding layers until the edges of the pictures are all smooth.

 Let your project dry completely before it's ready to use, display, or be given away as a gift.